254Co/BrokerSync/BrokerSync/oms/about.md

-# Order Management System (OMS) Module
+# OMS - Order Management System Module

-The **Order Management System (OMS) Module** is the core component of BrokerSync, responsible for handling all aspects of order lifecycle management.
+The **OMS Module** is the core component of BrokerSync, responsible for handling all aspects of order lifecycle management.
 It is designed to be robust, efficient, and scalable, ensuring that brokers can place, manage, and track orders on behalf of their clients with minimal latency and maximum accuracy.

 ## Key Responsibilities

 ### 1. Order Placement
-- Allows brokers to place different types of orders (e.g., market, limit, stop-loss) on behalf of clients.
+- Allows brokers to place different types of orders on behalf of clients.
-- Validates orders against market conditions, client portfolios, and internal risk controls before submission.
+- Validates orders against market conditions, client portfolios, and internal risk/credit controls before submission.
-- Supports bulk order placements and complex order types (e.g., bracket orders).
+- Supports bulk order placements and complex order types.

 ### 2. Order Matching
 - Matches incoming buy and sell orders using a sophisticated matching engine.
 - Ensures that orders are matched based on priority, price, and time of entry.
 - Implements price-time priority for fairness in trade execution.
+- Expand the matching engine to handle orders across multiple markets or exchanges, allowing for arbitrage opportunities

 ### 3. Order Execution
 - Once a match is found, executes the trade and updates the relevant order books.